HVML/HVML-Docs/zh/hvml-spec-v1.0-zh.md

 1. A string that is an ASCII case-sensitive match for the string "SYSTEM".
 1. One or more ASCII whitespace.
 1. A U+0022 QUOTATION MARK or U+0027 APOSTROPHE character (the quote mark).
-1. A literal string specified the system information, which consists one or multiple tokens delimited by a U+0020 SPACE (` `), such as "v: python".
+1. A literal string specified the system information, which consists one or multiple tokens delimited by a U+0020 SPACE (` `), such as "v: math".
 The first token must be started with an ASCII alpha and ended with `:` (U+003A COLON MARK); it defines the prefix of HVML tag.
-The second token defines the default system language environment, such as Python, C, C++, JavaScript, and so on.
-If ommited, treat as C language.
-The other tokens are reserved for future use.
+The other tokens defines the external loadable modules on which the document depends, such as `math`, `string`, `filesystem`, `file`, and so on.
 1. A matching U+0022 QUOTATION MARK or U+0027 APOSTROPHE character (i.e. the same character as in the earlier step labeled quote mark).

-For example, if you write the DOCTYPE element as `<!DOCTYPE hvml SYSTEM "hvml: python">`, you can add the specific prefix to some HVML tags:
+For example, if you write the DOCTYPE element as `<!DOCTYPE hvml SYSTEM "hvml: math">`, you can add the specific prefix to some HVML tags:

 ```html
 <!DOCTYPE hvml SYSTEM "hvml: python">